Skip to content

 Home Networking in Geelong: A Local Tech's Complete Guide

-Whether you're in a weatherboard cottage in Newtown, a new build in Armstrong Creek, or a holiday house on the Bellarine, your home network needs are shaped by where you live.
-Here's what Geelong homeowners need to know.
+Whether you’re in a weatherboard cottage in Newtown, a new build in Armstrong Creek, or a holiday house on the Bellarine, your home network needs are shaped by where you live.
+Here’s what I think every Geelong homeowner should know.

 What type of NBN do you have?